syncfusion-content/windowsforms-docs/WindowsForms/Edit/Configuration-Settings.md

 If the IsComplex attribute is set to 'True', and the token matches the BeginBlock of the lexem, then the lexem found is inserted into the stack.
-At the start, the stack contains only language, so the parser checks only for children of the &lt;lexems&gt; tag.
+At the start, the stack contains only language, so the parser checks only for children of the <lexems> tag.
 Configuration for the token is always searched among sub-lexems of the last lexem in the stack.
 If the configuration is not found, a search is done among the sub-lexems of the second lexem in the stack, and so on.
 This feature can be disabled by setting the OnlyLocalSublexems attribute to 'True', and the token will be colored like the last lexem from the stack.
 If the configuration is still not found, the parser checks if it is the EndBlock of the last lexem in the stack, and if it matches, the token is formatted accordingly and the lexem is removed from the stack.
 If the token is the EndBlock,and the IsPseudoEnd attribute is set to 'True', the lexem is removed from the stack, but the search process for that token does not stop.
 Refer to the sample code below.